JeelRajodiya/Tour-of-Json-Schema/app/step/2/instructions.md

 # Creating A Simple Schema

-In this tutorial, we'll create a simple schema for array of number type
+In this section, we'll create a simple schema for array of number type

 Example data